m3m0r7/rubyvm-on-php/README.md

 $executed->methods()->callFromPHP();
 ```

-You will get to output `Hello World from Ruby!`
+You will get to output `Hello World from Ruby!`.
 In addition case, maybe you want to pass arguments. of course, it is available on.
-First time, modify previous code as below.
+First time, to modify previous code as below.

 ```ruby
 def callFromPHP(text)